SoftUni/Programming-Basics-Book-Python-EN/chapter-01-first-steps-in-programming.md

 ### Problem: Square of Stars

-Write a **Python console program which reads an integer positive number N** from the console and **prints a square of N stars** on the console, like in the examples below.
+Write a **Python console program that reads an integer positive number N** from the console and **prints a square of N stars** on the console, like in the examples below.

 ### Sample Input and Output